thingsboard/thingsboard.github.io/_includes/templates/start-docker.md

 ADD_SCHEMA_AND_SYSTEM_DATA=true ADD_DEMO_DATA=true bash -c 'docker-compose up -d tb'
 ```

-- In case you would like to skip creation of system and demo data or you already added and you only need to start Thingsboard node then execute *docker-compose* command
+- In case you would like to skip creation of system and demo data or you have already added and you only need to start Thingsboard node then execute *docker-compose* command

 ```bash
 docker-compose up -d tb